 To be admitted to the MEM Program, students must have demonstrated academic success and the potential to maintain a strong enough cumulative GPA to remain in the program.

 Incoming first-year students may be admitted into the major by the Office of Undergraduate Admissions at the time of enrollment at UConn, based on their credentials at the time of enrollment.
-Similarly, a first-semester student enrolled in the School of Business or the may freely transfer into the MEM program via ppc.engr.uconn.edu, but only prior to the completion of the first semester.
+Similarly, a first-semester student enrolled in the School of Business or the College of Engineering may freely transfer into the MEM program via ppc.engr.uconn.edu, but only prior to the completion of the first semester.
 After the end of the first semester, all admissions to MEM are subject to the above restrictions.

 Supplemental Academic Standards